 A second Version of this proposal had been submitted reflecting committee discussion at previous meetings and some direct feed back received from members.
 Proposer delivered a presentation summarising the options available to address this issue.

 Proposer also addressed minor corrections required in the legal drafting.
-Differentiations between default and suspension processes were discussed at length in the context of a change in version 2 to provide for trading halt for of a subset of units registered under a Participant and an associated legal drafting change in version 2 to reflect this.
-Proposer highlighted that the interim provisions included in this proposal resulted in a more severe than the Contract Refusal treatment whereby contracts which improved the credit position would not be submitted.
-Concern was expressed at not being in a position to trade out of such a scenario and it was agreed that this provision should therefore be removed.
+Differentiations between default and suspension processes were discussed at length in the context of a change in version 2 to provide for trading halt for a subset of units registered under a Participant and an associated legal drafting change in version 2 to reflect this.
+Proposer highlighted that the interim provisions included in this proposal resulted in a more severe outcome than the Contract Refusal treatment whereby, if this modification went through exactly as proposed, contracts which improved the credit position would not be submitted to SEMO from SEMOpx.
+Concern was expressed at not being in a position to trade out of such a scenario using this method and it was agreed that this provision should therefore be removed.
 It was advised that the implementation of the enduring Contract Refusal approach will be a D+2 implementation priority.

 RA Member confirmed that this was something that had been pursued by the RAs and they were happy for SEMO to provide a simple workaround in the interim as this retains the integrity of the market.
-Chair confirmed that having explored the various options the Committee was happy to vote subject to legal drafting using proposed section F2.2.1 a ensuring that F2.2.1.b is not implemented.
+Chair confirmed that having explored the various options the Committee was happy to vote subject to legal drafting retaining proposed section F2.2.1 a only, ensuring that F2.2.1.b is not adopted or implemented.

 Decision